rustls/rustls-openssl-compat/README.md

 # rustls-openssl-compat

-This is the planned home of several rustls ↔️ OpenSSL compatibility layers.
+This is the planned home of several rustls to OpenSSL compatibility layers.
 Currently here:

-- **rustls-libssl**: an implementation of the OpenSSL libssl ABI in terms of rustls.
+- **[rustls-libssl](rustls-libssl/)**: an implementation of the OpenSSL libssl ABI in terms of rustls.

 Not yet here: